5haggy/ROS/README.md

 # ROS
-Configuration files needed for proper install on Raspberry Pi
+Configuration files needed for proper installation on Raspberry Pi